 I always carry a small pot of almond milk and a cake/ biscuit so if we fancy an impromptu pop in somewhere ( friends/cafe etc) I can always have a cup of tea

-Cutting out dairy while you are breastfeeding with milk allergy is not easy but remember, it’s not forever and you are doing an amazing thing for your baby.
+Cutting out dairy while you are breastfeeding with a milk allergy is not easy but remember, it’s not forever and you are doing an amazing thing for your baby.

 Seeing your child thrive, happy, no longer in pain and no longer miserable makes it all worth it.